MiSTer-devel/C128_MiSTer/rtl/vdc856x/README.md

  * Non-standard character widths
  * Non-standard modes (e.g. split modes, 8x1 etc)

+## Nice to have/wild ideas

+ * VDC Turbo mode, where CPUs can access VDC at full clock speed instead of clock stretching to 1 MHz, and where VDC memory interface is not bound to the column width.
+A mode like this will definetly break compatibility with some programs, but most standard software including CP/M should be able to work with this.

 ## Used references
  * C128 programmers reference guide
  * RAM interface timing: https://c-128.freeforums.net/post/5516/thread